MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-teradata-getting-started.md

 ### Creating an RxInTeradata Compute Context

-Since we want to perform ***RevoScaleR*** analytic computations in-database, the next step is to create an *RxInTeradata* compute context.
+Since we want to perform **RevoScaleR** analytic computations in-database, the next step is to create an *RxInTeradata* compute context.
 You will need basic information about your Teradata platform.
 Since the computations are tied to the database, a connection string is required for the *RxInTeradata* compute context.
 As when specifying an *RxTeradata* data source, the connection string can contain information about your driver, your Teradata ID, your database name, your user ID, and your password.
 If you have not done so already, modify the code below to specify the connection string appropriate to your setup:

 	tdConnString <- "DRIVER=Teradata;DBCNAME=machineNameOrIP;
 		DATABASE=RevoTestDB;UID=myUserID;PWD=myPassword;"

 Although the data source and compute context have overlapping information (and similar names), be sure to distinguish between them.
 The data source (*RxTeradata*) tells us where the data is; the compute context (*RxInTeradata*) tells us where the computations are to take place.
-Note that the compute context only determines where the ***RevoScaleR*** high- performance analytics computations take place; it does not affect other standard R computations that you are performing on the client machine.
+Note that the compute context only determines where the **RevoScaleR** high- performance analytics computations take place; it does not affect other standard R computations that you are performing on the client machine.

-The compute context also requires information about your shared directory, both locally and remotely, and the path where ***Microsoft R Services*** is installed on each of the nodes of the ***Teradata*** platform.
+The compute context also requires information about your shared directory, both locally and remotely, and the path where Microsoft R Server is installed on each of the nodes of the **Teradata** platform.
 Specify the appropriate information here:

 	tdShareDir <- paste("c:\\AllShare\\", Sys.getenv("USERNAME"), sep="")
 	tdRemoteShareDir <- "/tmp/revoJobs"